-Based on our analysis of, among other things, the aforementioned trends and events, we expect to continue to generate net income on a quarterly basis during the remainder of 2007; however, our future results will be affected by many factors identified in the section captioned "Risk Factors" in this quarterly report on Form 10-Q, including our ability to:
+Based on our analysis of, among other things, the aforementioned trends and events, as of the date of this quarterly report on Form 10-Q, we expect to continue to generate net income on a quarterly basis during the remainder of 2007; however, our future results will be affected by many factors identified in the section captioned "Risk Factors" and elsewhere in this quarterly report on Form 10-Q, including our ability to:

-- · increase our revenue by adding customers through long-term contracts and limiting customer cancellations and terminations; - maintain the prices we charge for our services; - · prevent disruptions to our services and network due to accidents or intentional attacks; and - · maintain our network bandwidth costs and other operating expenses consistent with our revenues. - As a result, there is no assurance that we will achieve our expected financial objectives, including generating positive net income in 2007 or any other future period.
+- increase our revenue by adding customers through long-term contracts and limiting customer cancellations and terminations; - offset price declines with higher volumes of traffic delivered on our network; - prevent disruptions to our services and network due to accidents or intentional attacks; and - maintain our network bandwidth costs and other operating expenses consistent with our revenues.

+As a result, there is no assurance that we will achieve our expected financial objectives, including generating positive net income in 2007 or any other future period.